- Curriculum Structure & Subjects

 - Learning Support SEN

-Subjects within Technology are popular option choices and students studying Food and Nutrition and Product Design which encompasses Resistant Materials, Electronics, Graphics and Textiles.
-Students achieve good results that are getting increasingly better year on year.
+Subjects within Technology are popular option choices and students achieve good results that are getting increasingly better year on year.
 Students particularly enjoy the active style of learning, practical work and working in specialist, purpose built rooms and workshops.
-Access to ICT and new technologies engage students in active learning.
+Access to ICT, new technologies and our Design and Technology CAD/CAM Suite engage students in active learning.

 Design Technology subjects at Weston Road inspire students to be independent learners, combining practical and technological skills to make innovative and creative products.

-GCSE Design and Technology: Product Design enables students to design and make products with creativity and originality, using a range of materials and techniques.
+GCSE Design and Technology enables students to design and make products with creativity and originality, using a range of materials and techniques.
 Packaging, labelling and instructions are encouraged as part of the complete design proposal and advertising, points of sale can be used to supplement the making experience and help create products which can be evaluated for their commercial viability.

-Students will respond to a brief set internally and will be assessed on their ability to investigate the design context, develop design proposals, make a product, test and evaluate and communicate their ideas.
+Students will respond to a task set by the exam board and will be assessed on their ability to investigate the design context, develop design proposals, manufacture a product or prototype, analysis and evaluating of the product.

 Students will sit an examination which assesses their theoretical knowledge of food preparation and nutrition.